What are TimberNook Certified Schools?

 Our experienced team of early and middle school educators, outdoor specialists, and occupational therapists create new and innovative programming every year for our partner schools.
 TimberNook experiences meet a range of developmental needs that are not typically part of a content-based curriculum.
 You will receive 40 days of programming per age range annually.

 How do we bring TN in Schools to our location?

 Once your teachers have completed training, your school will receive a license agreement to run TimberNook programs.
 When you are ready to launch, one of our trainers will come to your location for two days of additional training and support.
 We can also be very flexible in the training model and will create a custom training opportunity that fits the needs of your school’s schedule.

 What does it cost to become a TimberNook Certified school?

 The initial investment is $10,000.
-This covers comprehensive on-line training, support from a local TimberNook Provider during observations, all materials, and copies of the book Balanced and Barefoot, and lunch/snacks daily for four teachers at your school.
+This covers comprehensive on-line training, support from a local TimberNook Provider during observations, all materials, and copies of the book Balanced and Barefoot.
 It also covers training at your location by a member of our core team for two additional days.
 More teachers can be trained for an additional cost.
 The initial investment also includes unlimited usage of the TimberNook curriculum during your first year of certification.

 What happens if one of our teachers takes a new job or leaves our school?

 Once you have a new teacher in place, they may join our online classroom, observe local programming, and launch TimberNook curriculum under the supervision of your current TimberNook Certified Teachers.
 Teachers are required to be TimberNook trained in order to maintain program know-how, consistency, and safety.
-The fee is $1,500 for each additional teacher.
+The fee is $500 for each additional teacher.